MiaMiya/tweet_classification/reports/README.md

 > Answer:

 We used the following services:
 - Compute Engine.
-To train our model on a virtual machine.
+To train and host our model on a virtual machine.
 - Bucket.
 To store our data and models in the cloud.
 - Cloud Build (with Triggers).
-To automatically create new images, when GutHub changes were pushed.
+To automatically create new images, when the GitHub repository changes were pushed.
 - Container Registry.
-To store our images.
+To store our images and containers.
 - Vertex AI.
-To train our model.
+To run our containers and produce the desired output based on the call.

 ### Question 18